jokull/blog/src/_posts/cloudflare-tunnel/post.md

 For environments with complex routing to separate backend services you run locally you can express more elaborate configuration with [ingress rules](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/) instead of just `--url`.

+### Other services worth considering

+- [Lokal.so](https://lokal.so) - local or global tunnels with lots of debugging tools
+- [zrok](https://zrok.io) - open source, self hostable tunnels, share publicly or amongst whitelisted zrok users

+I would however not recommend ngrok.
+It's expensive and has been considerably slower than Cloudflare for me.